-This posts shows how to use WYSIWYG text editor TinyMCE 4.1 in a Rails 4 application.
+This post shows how to use WYSIWYG text editor TinyMCE 4.1 in a Rails 4 application.

 TinyMCE WYSIWYG text editor comes with a MoxieManager file manager which is not free.

 File manager is needed to insert an image by selecting from images on server or uploading a new image to server.

 LiveReload allows you to reload your application in browser automatically after code files are changed.

 Using LiveReload with your Rails application is very easy.

 This Github repository contains an example of deploying Rails application with Capistrano 3 including features:

 - copy config files to shared folder